rebugsecurity/RequestDetective/README.md

 # RequestDetective
 Detecting request smuggling in a web application typically involves analyzing the HTTP requests and looking for anomalies or suspicious patterns.
-Here's an example of a C program that can help detect request smuggling attacks
+This is an example of a C program that can help detect request smuggling attacks

 # Full description of tool:
 In this program, we define a function `is_request_smuggling` that takes an HTTP request as input and checks for suspicious patterns in the request headers.
 It looks for the presence of both `Transfer-Encoding` and `Content-Length` headers, which could indicate a potential request smuggling attack.